elliot736/rls-gen/README.md

 [WARNING] missing-index           Table 'public.orders' has no index on tenant column 'tenant_id'
 ```

-This is the command you run in CI after every migration.
+Run this in CI after every migration.
 New table without RLS coverage?
 You'll know before it hits production.

+---

-## How RLS works with your app
+## How RLS Works With Your App

 For the generated policies to take effect, your app needs to set the current tenant on each connection: